Meet the Alzheimer Society of Simcoe County Staff Team

 Meredith currently lives in Orillia.

 Sanju Hirji is a Family Support Coordinator serving South Simcoe.
-She has a Bachelor of Science Degree in Nursing from the University of British Columbia.
-Sanju was employed in long-term care as both educator and Director of Care.
-She has many years of experience as a home care nurse and nurse case manager, working with clients and families with dementia as well as end of life care.
+She has trained as a nurse and worked in many different programs and settings.
+Her focus has been supporting clients and families to live well in their communities.
 Sanju started as a volunteer with the Alzheimer Society of Simcoe County in 2017.
 She volunteered with the Minds in Motion® program and co- facilitated a drop-in support group for care partners in South Simcoe, as well as serving on the Board of Directors.

 Minds in Motion® Team